Clean Air Zones (CAZ) in the UK – the 2023 guide

 What cities have other schemes to tackle emissions?

-- Basildon opposed a CAZ and instead invested in lower speed limits, some new cycling routes, and some EV charging stations.
+- Basildon opposed a CAZ and instead invested in lower speed limits, new cycling routes, and additional EV charging stations.
 Read more on Essex Air.

 - Cambridge has announced its own plans, subjecting all cars to a daily charge for driving within the city during daytime hours.
 Read more in our guide to the Cambridge Sustainable Travel Zone.

-- Coventry has so far been opposed to instigating a CAZ.
-They were awarded £24.5 million in funding to reduce pollution by other means.
+- Coventry is opposed to instigating a CAZ.
+They received £24.5 million in funding to reduce pollution by other means.

-- Derby has also rejected a CAZ in favour of traffic management in the city centre and on routes that lead in and out of the city.
+- Derby rejected a CAZ in favour of traffic management in the city centre and on routes that lead in and out of the city.

-- Exeter city council is also against adopting a CAZ in the first instance.
-They have an Air Quality Management Area (AQMA) where they have to focus on reducing pollution levels.
-They have plans in place to increase cycling and public transport levels in and around this area.
+- Exeter city council opposed a CAZ.
+It has an Air Quality Management Area (AQMA) where they have to focus on reducing pollution levels and plans in place to increase cycling and public transport levels in and around this area.

 - Leeds received nearly £7 million in government funding to introduce a CAZ, and were due to start one in early 2020.
 However, they found that most of the buses and HGVs that drive through the centre of the city were already compliant.
 In fact, their taxi fleets were also largely compliant.
 They had already installed a camera system to enable a CAZ.